LaurenGrigoryev/kickstarter-analysis/README.md

 ## Results
 - What are two conclusions that you can draw about the Outcomes Based on Launch Date?
-Two conclusions that I can draw about the Outcomes Based on Launch Date are that the highest number of successful campaigns had a launch date in the summer months of May, June, and July.
-I can also conclude that the highest number of failed campaigns were launched in the fall months of September, October, and November.
+Two conclusions that I can draw about the Outcomes Based on Launch Date are that the highest number of successful campaigns had a launch date in the months of May and June.
+I can also conclude that almost half of theater projects failed when launched in December.
+Based on this information, I would recommend launching a project in May or June and avoid launching a project in December.

 - What can you conclude about the Outcomes Based on Goals?
-I can conclude about the Outcomes Based on Goals that the lower the fundraising goal, the more likely the campaign was to succeed.
-For theater projects with goals under $1,000, 76 percent succeeded and for those  between $1,000 and $4,999, 73 percent succeeded, whereas the ask for $5,000 to $9,999 had a success rate drop.
+I can conclude from analyzing Outcomes Based on Goals that the lower the fundraising goal, the more likely the campaign was to succeed.
+For theater projects with goals under $1,000, 76 percent succeeded and for those between $1,000 and $4,999, 73 percent succeeded, whereas the ask for $5,000 to $9,999 saw a success rate drop.
 Only 55 percent were successful.
+Based on this information, I would recommend setting a goal of $4,999 or less.

 - What are some limitations of this dataset?
-Some limitations of this dataset include
+A limitation of this dataset is the number of projects to analyze past a certain fundriaisng goal changed significantly.
+When analyzing outcomes by goals, the grand majority of projects launched had a goal of $14,999 or less, so the measurements of success for projects with a fundraising goal of $15,000 or higher technically gave us a percentage, but those percentages were based on significantly less data than the percentages of cheaper projects.
+The conclusions drawn for cheaper projects might be more accurate than the conclusions drawn for more expensive projects.
+Another limitation with the data set included an outlier in the collection of canceled projects with a launch date of January.

 - What are some other possible tables and/or graphs that we could create?
-It would be helpful to examine central tendency and spread to see if any of the data is skewed.
-I recommend making a pivot table to look at the mean and median of the data to check for skewedness as well as

-The purpose of this analysis is to
-Performing analysis on kickstarter projects to identify trends Chart and Graph
-Recommendations based on findings
-Descriptive commit message
+It would be helpful to visualize outliers, the median, and the mean of outcomes based on goals by creating a box and whisker plot.
+It would also be helpful to create a table to measure the central tendencies of outcomes based on goals and outcomes based on launch date.